SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-103/01-data-structures/01-hash-table/hash-table.md

 ### Collision Handling

-When two keys are hashed to the same index in a hash table. `Collisions` are a problem because every slot in a hash table is supposed to store a **single** element, to handle collisions there are various techniques to handle such as `chaining` and `open addressing`.
+Collision Handling happens when two keys are hashed to the same index in a hash table. `Collisions` are a problem because every slot in a hash table is supposed to store a **single** element, to handle collisions there are various techniques to handle such as `chaining` and `open addressing`.

 #### Chaining